multigcs/riocore/README.md

 ## About <a name = "about"></a>

-RIO is a cost-effective and flexible alternative to traditional hardware setups like Mesa boards, it's a code generator for using FPGA boards as Realtime-IO for LinuxCNC and more.
+RIO is a cost-effective and flexible alternative to traditional hardware setups like Mesa boards, it's a code generator for using FPGA boards as Realtime-IO for LinuxCNC and other Motion-Control systems.

 Furthermore, the complete configuration and hal is generated. a json configuration file serves as the basis